Nils Frahm says NFTS are "the most disgusting thing on the planet"

 Gorillaz, meanwhile, have been accused of being hypocritical due to the format’s effect on climate change.
 Last week, the Damon Albarn-led band announced that they would be selling an NFT to commemorate the 20th anniversary of their debut album.

+However, NFTs have recently won praise from Calvin Harris.
+“The fact that smaller artists can have ownership over their music and literally just make what they want and then let the people decide,” he said.
+“It seemed like such a great, direct way of doing it.”

+Lindsay Lohan, who released her new single ‘Lullaby’ as an NFT, said the format is “a great way to bridge the gap between the consumer and artist”.

-Nils Frahm released his new album ‘Graz’ on Monday (March 29) to mark Piano Day.
+Nils Frahm’s new album ‘Graz’ arrived on Monday (March 29) to mark Piano Day.
 The record follows on from his live album and concert film, Tripping with Nils Frahm, which came out last December.